globalshift.co.uk - copyright © 2009 to 2025; All rights reserved.

 Iraq’s oil production began in 1927 but has been erratic since the 1970s due to sanctions, wars and lack of investment.
 Output has risen since the 2nd Gulf War in 2003.
 Oil comes from the Zagros mountain belt and the Arabian foredeep, an extension of the Persian Gulf.
 It has limited offshore waters.

 There are very large fields and major field redevelopments are planned, especially of Kirkuk, Iraq’s largest field, in the north and Zubair, Rumaila and West Qurna in the south, and new projects in Kurdistan in the north.
-Considerabel growth is forecast by Globalshift.
+Considerable growth is forecast by Globalshift.

 Iraq has substantial gas resources, which are barely developed.
 Ambitious plans to tap associated gas are being considered.
 Large investments are required on pipeline infrastructure to meet growth targets.